Artemas-Muzanenhamo/party-reservation/README.md

 service is the consumer application which will consume messages from Kafka and send Server Sent Events to the client.

 The *Reservation-Entry* service is a Reactive Spring Application that uses the normal Spring Kafka to publish data onto the Kafka queue that our *Confimation* service will consume.
+This application will be in charge of writing/publishing to the queue.

 The *Confirmation* service is a Reactive Spring Application that uses the [Project Reactor](https://projectreactor.io/) Kafka library to consume from kafka reactively and send data to the client reactively.
+This application will only be reading events from the queue only.

 ## Swagger